 I made significant changes to the original recipe, mainly substituting spiced rum for the lemongrass, adding a small amount of ground pistachios, using vanilla extract instead of vanilla seeds, and last but not least using beurre noisette.
 What came out of the oven was an explosion of colour and taste.
 Even my friend SA who declares an aversion for sponge cake had to admit they were pretty, pretty good!

-(Adapted loosely from La Tartine Gourmande)
+(Adapted loosely from La Tartine Gourmande)180 g unsalted butter

 110 g icing sugar, sifted